-1. The right to inspect and copy the student's education records within 15 school days of the day the district receives a request for access.
+- 1. The right to inspect and copy the student's education records within 10 business days of the day the district receives a request for access.
 The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
 Students 18 years of age or older have access and copy rights to both permanent and temporary records.
 A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
-The principal will arrange for access and notify parent/guardian or student of the time and place where the records may be inspected.
-The district charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.
-(These rights are denied to any person against whom an Order of Protection has been entered concerning the student.)

-- 2. The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate, irrelevant, or improper.
+Within 10 business days, the building principal will arrange for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+In certain circumstances, the district may request an additional 5 business days in which to grant access.
+The district charges \$0.35 per page for copying, but no one will be denied their right to copies of their records for inability to pay this cost.
+(These rights are denied to any person against whom an Order of Protection has been entered concerning the student.) - 2.
+The right to request the amendment of the student's education records that the parent/ guardian or eligible student believes are inaccurate, irrelevant, or improper.
 A parent/guardian or eligible student may ask the district to amend a record that is believed to be inaccurate, irrelevant, or improper.
-Requests should be sent to the building principal and should clearly identify the record the parent/guardian or eligible student wants changed and the specific reason a change is being sought. - 3.
+Requests should be sent to the building principal and should clearly identify the record the parent/guardian or eligible student wants changed and the specific reason a change is being sought.

 If the district decides not to amend the record, the district will notify the parent/guardian or eligible student of the decision and advise him or her of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing. - 4.
-The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent.
+Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student when notified of the right to a hearing.

+3. The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent.
 Disclosure without consent is permitted to school officials with legitimate educational or administrative interests.
 A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the district has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or any parent/guardian or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record to fulfill his or her professional responsibility.